glocalcoop/anp-network-main-v2/readme.txt

 Activist Network Theme includes support for Jetpack's Infinite Scroll and Site Logos, as well as other features.

 == Changelog ==

+= 2.0.15 - May 19 2016 =
+* Changed horizontal rule variable color `$color__background-hr` to black with opacity .1 to create a slight overlay on any background color.
+* Applied `$color__background-hr` to borders on `.home .entry.intro-content`
+* Applied `.event-list` styling to `.site-main` only so widget areas aren't affected.
+* Modified display of post thumbnails in lists

 = 2.0.14 - May 19 2016 =
 * Modified `.bottom-navigation` customizer settings to be assigned the background-color, if one is selected